 Why Westchester installs are different

 Westchester County spans everything from dense urban grids in Yonkers to wooded semi-rural lots in Yorktown and Somers.
 Roof profiles vary from steep-pitch Colonials to flat-to-low-slope commercial buildings.
-Con Edison's net-metering rate structure is distinct from PSEG on Long Island — and the battery economics differ accordingly.
-EnergiSense runs the math against your specific Con Edison rate tier and roof configuration, not a generic model.
-If your roof needs attention first, we install GAF HDZ under a Master Elite installation and run solar the next day.
+Con Edison's interconnection and compensation path is distinct from PSEG on Long Island — and the battery economics differ accordingly.
+EnergiSense runs the math against the current account, applicable tariff, ownership structure, and roof configuration instead of a generic model.
+If your roof needs attention first, the roofing and solar scopes can be sequenced before panels lock in the roof plan.

 Talk to Alex about Westchester